microchip-pic-avr-examples/pic18f57q84-2-axis-cnc/readme.md

  Numerically Controlled Oscillators are a peripheral which work by creating an output frequency which is a precise fraction of the input frequency.
- This frequency is a function of two values, the input frequency, and the value of the increment register of the NCO.
+ This output frequency is a function of two values, the input frequency, and the value of the increment register of the NCO.
  This project makes use of three NCOs, a master NCO which determines overall speed, and a slave NCO for each axis which determines the proportion of speed in each